undoio/spring-petclinic/readme.md

 ## Undo usage

 See below for the usual PetClinic overview but this section describes the Undo usage.
+It assumes that an env var `UNDO_HOME` has been set which contains directories `lr4j-record-1.0` and `lr4j-replay-1.0` each of which contain the contents of the respective zip files.

 ### Forcing the maven junit tests to fail